Prospect B2B: Why is it difficult?

 At this stage, the role of managers is obviously crucial.
 It is their responsibility to keep the teams focused, thanks to a precise plan, on their tasks and the assigned objectives.

-Based on the KPIs observed, they will be able to identify possible flaws in the prospecting process and implement adjustment measures.
+Based on the KPIS observed, they will be able to identify any flaws in the B2B prospecting process and put in place adjustment measures.

 Need more leads?